cloud-ark/kubeplus/README.rst

 *2. DevOps Engineer/Cluster Administrator*

 DevOps Engineers/Cluster Administrators use standard tools such as 'kubectl' or 'helm' to deploy required Operators in a Kubernetes cluster.
-Additionally, they deploy KubePlus in their cluster to equip Application developers to discover and use various Custom Resources efficiently.
+Additionally, they deploy KubePlus in their cluster to equip application developers to discover and use various Custom Resources efficiently.

-*3. Application Developer/Micro-services Developer*
+*3. Application/Microservices Developer*

-Application Developers/Microservices Developers use KubePlus discovery endpoints, binding functions, and PlatformStack Operator to create their platform stacks as-code composing various Custom Resources together.
+Application/Microservices Developers use KubePlus discovery endpoints, binding functions, and PlatformStack Operator to create their platform stacks as-code composing various Custom Resources together.

 KubePlus in Action